movnetwork/swap/docs/htlc.rst

 There are no complicated account setups or KYC/AML restrictions.
 Trade directly from your wallet with a counterparty of your choice.
 Only the parties involved know the details of the trade.

-Trading across multiple cryptocurrencies
+Trading across multiple Cryptocurrencies
 ----------------------------------------
 HTLC makes Cross-chain transactions easier and more secure than ever.
-Cross chain transactions are the next step in the evolution of cryptocurrency adoption.
+Cross chain transactions are the next step in the evolution of Cryptocurrency adoption.
 The easier it becomes to unite the hundreds of blockchain's that currently exist in silos, the faster the technology as a whole can begin to scale and achieve mass adoption.